 A Diverse Nightlife Scene

 Granada also has a very diverse nightlife scene which caters for every budget.
-There are some very experience and trendy cocktail and whiskey bars.
+There are some very experienced and trendy cocktail and whiskey bars.
 On the other end of the scale, there are many drive/grungy/rock bars and these are normally very cheap.
 Check out Perro Andaluz Bar (The Andalusian Dog) below.
 This rock bar serves .4 draft beers for only €1.20, small shots for only 50 cent and €1.00 for a selection of mixed drinks.
 If you are looking for a concentration of bars, then Calle Prdro Antonio de Alarcon is the street for you.

 Best Tapas Bar Culture